dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 ---
 # Connection Strings

-Most database providers require some form of connection string to connect to the database.
+Most database providers require a connection string to connect to the database.
 The connection string:

 * Can contain sensitive information that needs to be protected.
 * May need to change when the app moves to different environments, such as development, testing, and production.